Chapter 1. Installing RHEL for real time

 Prerequisites

-• The latest version of RHEL 10 is installed on an AMD64 or Intel64 system.
+• The latest version of RHEL 10 is installed on an AMD64 or Intel 64 system.
 The real-time kernel runs on AMD64 and Intel 64 (also known as x86_64) server platforms that are certified to run Red Hat Enterprise Linux.

 • Your machine is registered and RHEL is attached to a RHEL for Real Time subscription.

-Failure to perform the prerequisite tasks before installing the real-time kernel might prevent a consistent performance from a RHEL for Real Time kernel deployment.
+• Ensure that the base platform is properly tuned and the system firmware parameters are adjusted.
+Failure to perform these tasks before installing the real-time kernel might prevent consistent performance from a RHEL for Real Time deployment.

 Procedure